 Where to Eat in Myrtle Beach

-Not going to lie, I ate a year’s worth of deep-fried everything during my four night stay in Myrtle Beach.
-I loved it all.
+I cannot lie.
+I ate a year’s worth of deep-fried everything during my four night stay in Myrtle Beach, and loved it all.
 From the fried chicken, hushpuppies, fresh-caught (and fried) catch-of-the-day, green tomatoes topped with collard greens.
 I polished it all off with loads of sweet tea and peach cobbler.
 All of these great dining spots in and around Myrtle Beach are family-friendly.

 For southern fried favorites, hit up Magnolias on 26th for its lunch-time $10 buffet.
 More refined dining with an ocean view, walk south along the Boardwalk to 2nd Avenue Pier for shrimp and grits.
 Post-kayaking, relax on the patio of Wicked Tuna at the marina in Murrells Inlet and enjoy a fried flounder sandwich.
 Out at Barefoot Landing, the Flying Fish Market & Grill has delicious fresh catches of the day to choose from along a water-front setting.

 Finally, for one of the best meals of your life, grab a table at The Chemist, one block from the Beach Boardwalk.
 In its own words, the Chemist is ‘not your average Myrtle Beach restaurant’.
 It’s serving up fresh, modern cuisine and craft cocktails.
 With intriguing presentation (think Periodic Table coasters and staff in lab coats), mixed into a heady alchemy of instagrammable and delicious food awesomeness.

 Order the smoked trout under glass, bamboo rice risotto, and end with the delicate and delicious Mango Buttermilk Panna Cotta Sunny Side Up.
 You’re welcome.

 Where to Stay in Myrtle Beach